openhive-network/devportal/_tutorials-python/get_account_replies.md

-Tutorial will explain and show you how to access the **Steem** blockchain using the [steem-python](https://github.com/steemit/steem-python) library to fetch a list of comments made on a specific accounts content.
+Tutorial will explain and show you how to access the **Hive** blockchain using the [steem-python](https://github.com/steemit/steem-python) library to fetch a list of comments made on a specific accounts content.

 ## Intro

-In Steem there are built-in functions in the official library `steem-python` that we are going to use throughout all Python tutorials.
+In Hive there are built-in functions in the official library `steem-python` that we are going to use throughout all Python tutorials.
 For this one we are using the `get_replies` function.

 ## Steps